Doctor of Social Leadership (DSL)

 DSL Program Requirements

-- Five core sessions including multiple interfaces with professors
+2. Five core sessions, including multiple interfaces with professors

 The DSL program is not designed to lead to any particular profession, job, or career.
-It is meant to enhance existing professions and assist managers, leaders, and professionals to increase their understanding of leading social change.
+It is meant to enhance existing professions and assist managers, leaders, and professionals in increasing their understanding of leading social change.

 DSL candidates will develop a solution to a practical problem in society by applying leadership, social science, and Christian worldview perspectives in creative and constructive ways.